Upper Canada Mall

-Upper Canada Mall is the 25th largest shopping mall in Canada, located in Newmarket, Ontario, Canada.
-The mall is situated on the northwest corner of the Davis Drive West and Yonge Street intersection.
+Upper Canada Mall is a shopping mall located in Newmarket, Ontario, Canada.
+The mall is situated on the northwest corner of the Davis Drive West and Yonge Street intersection, and is considered the 25th largest shopping mall in Canada.
 The mall is owned and operated by Oxford Properties, one of the largest shopping centre development companies in Canada.
 It opened in 1974, at which time its layout was a north-south arrangement with two sunken sitting areas surrounded by brick planters on the lower level.

-The mall is anchored by four retailers: Sport Chek, Toys “R” Us, Stitches, and Designer Row.